top of page

 • 14 November 1965: Small Faces and Wilson Picket The up and coming mod band and the great American soul singer were a Double Star Attraction

-• 4 March 1966, 30 March 1966 and 24 April 1966 Robert Plant as a member of Listen.
+• 4 March 1966, 30 March 1966, 24 April and 20 July 1966 Robert Plant as a member of Listen.
 The future Led Zeppelin frontman showcased his powerful vocals at the Ritz, giving fans a taste of the legend he would become.

 • 11 June 1966: The Kinks With their distinctive British sound, The Kinks brought a unique flavour to the Ritz, enhancing its eclectic repertoire of musical performances.